 Compare different versions of the same map

 As you’ve now seen, a single express map can pack a huge punch when it comes to adding geographic context to any story.
 But that’s not where the fun ends: You can also duplicate sidecar or slideshow slides that contain an express map, then tweak those copies independently from one another in order to draw comparisons across multiple slides.
 For instance, you can add, subtract, or modify the appearance of drawn features to show changes over time or to emphasize different elements of the map.
 Another possibility is to switch up the basemap to relate thematic differences in the environment of your map’s extent.

 We call this trick map choreography; check out this blog post by my colleague Cooper Thomas to learn more about the technique and how it can be applied to great effect as a storytelling tool.
 (Note that map choreography with express maps works optimally when the extent and zoom level remain identical across each slide that has a copy of the map.)

 Let’s get going

+There is a wonderful new hands-on tutorial for express maps available here.
 The best way to learn about express maps is to jump in and start playing.
-If it’s your first time making one, the StoryMaps builder has some onboarding material to get you oriented.
+If it’s your first time making one, the ArcGIS StoryMaps builder has some onboarding material to get you oriented.
 But don’t be afraid to experiment and try things because (best of all!) we’ve built undo/redo into express maps so you can’t get into trouble.
 And if you don’t like what you’ve made, you can always delete the map from the story and try again.